 If You Visit

 Location: The Pantheon is located at Place du Pantheon, 75005, Paris, in the 5th arrondissement.
 The nearest metro is Cardinal Lemoine, and the nearest RER is Luxembourg.
 The Cardinal Lemoine and the Luxembourg station are less than seven minutes of walking distance to the Paris Pantheon.
+Paris can be an overwhelming city, but there are things to know before traveling to France that can ease your concerns.

 Hours: Opening hours depend on the time of year, but are generally 10 am-6 m, open later during the spring and summer high tourism.
 The last admission is 45 minutes before closing.
 You can only visit the upper area from April through October, and departure times vary.
 I’d recommend checking for a convenient tour time when you first arrive and then working the remainder of your viewing around that time.
 Check before heading for a visit, as the monument is occasionally closed for ceremonies of security precautions.